Last Modified on February 12, 2024

 The event settings variable also solves the issue for the SPA sites where the configuration tag only fires the first time and you want certain parameters to be sent with every event.

 If you want to go more in-depth, check out our guide on the Google Tag settings variables.

 4. URL Query Variable

-Next variable is the URL Query Variable.
+The next variable is the URL Query Variable.
 This variable is particularly useful if you see any kind of query string in your URL and would like to get its information.
-Learn more about URL variable in this post:

 How to Pull Information through the URL Query Variable?